Creating Job Definitions#

 Dict<string,any>

-Special property that does not apply to any particular Kubernetes field, instead this can used to inject fields that may be added in future Kubernetes releases.
+Special property that does not apply to any particular Kubernetes field.
+Instead this can used to inject fields that may be added in future Kubernetes releases.

 [job.sample-job.capacity_requirements.pod_spec_field_overrides]